Takeaway: The $40 Linux computer is a tempting replacement for expensive, high-end machines in a number of business tasks.

 4. Development platform

-“As a network engineer, [I think] it should make a good test base for a firewall design we are working on,” said TechRepublic commenter mickey.
+The Raspberry Pi is also a candidate as a low-cost development platform, both for software developers and network engineers.“As a network engineer, [I think] it should make a good test base for a firewall design we are working on,” said TechRepublic commenter mickey.

 On the software development side there are already several integrated development environments (IDEs) available that will work with the Pi.
 The Pi’s Linux Debian Squeeze distro includes the Python IDE IDLE and the simple IDE Geany, which supports a wide range of programming and scripting languages.